 You can start from home so long as you have enough space to take client paperwork and store it.
 Customers are likely to provide you with a carrier bag of papers, invoices, bank statements and other related items.
 It'll be your job to make sense of it and prepare the financial accounts from it.

 Getting Client Paperwork

-You'll need to have an easy method to get client paper work from your customers.
+You'll need to have an easy method to get client paperwork from your customers.
 Prepare some form of checklist that they need to complete so you can get everything in one go.
 Perhaps this will be trial and error at the beginning with your first few customers.
-You can offer clients to email scanned statements into you or you may have to collect them.
-Alternatively of course people can use courier services or drop them off to your premises.
+You can offer clients to email scanned statements to you, or you may have to collect them.
+Alternatively, of course, people can use courier services or drop them off at your premises.

-As it's likely you'll need to meet your customers face to face perhaps visit them on your initial meeting and collect the paperwork there and then.
+As it's likely you'll need to meet your customers face to face, perhaps visit them at your initial meeting and collect the paperwork there and then.

 - A computer of some description

 - Bookkeeping software to make life easier for you or at least an accounting software package that accountants endorse like Kashflow or Sage.